The Water Education Foundation is governed by a volunteer board

 and facilitates media relations.

-officer for Rancho California Water District in Temecula, and as
+financial officer for Western Municipal Water District in

 Thomas M. Berliner is a partner in the San Francisco office of